Plag0/Soundproof-Walls/readme.md

 dotnet build "C:/Users/YourName/Downloads/Soundproof-Walls-master"
 ```

-Alternatively, if you're on Windows, you could use Visual Studio to build the project instead of a command.
+Alternatively, you could use Visual Studio to build the project but the command is much easier.

 **Note:**
 You can safely ignore any build warnings.
 If there are errors, refer to the troubleshooting section below.